-Common stock offered shares Common stock to be outstanding after this offering shares (or shares if the underwriters' option to purchase additional shares is exercised in full) of common stock.
-Offering Price \$ per share.
-Over-allotment option We have granted the underwriters the option to purchase up to an additional shares of our common stock at the initial public offering price, less the underwriting discount, within 45 days of the date of this prospectus, to cover over-allotments, if any.
-Use of proceeds We estimate that we will receive net proceeds of approximately \$ million from our sale of common stock in this offering, or approximately \$ million if the underwriters exercise their over-allotment option in full.
+Issuer Azitra Inc Common stock offered 2,400,000 shares Common stock to be outstanding after this offering 12,957,134 shares (or 13,317,134 shares if the underwriters' option to purchase additional shares is exercised in full) of common stock.
+Over-allotment option We have granted the underwriters the option to purchase up to an additional 360,000 shares of our common stock at the initial public offering price, less the underwriting discount, within 45 days of the date of this prospectus, to cover over-allotments, if any.
+Use of proceeds We estimate that we will receive net proceeds of approximately \$9.9 million from our sale of common stock in this offering, or approximately \$11.6 million if the underwriters exercise their over-allotment option in full, based on an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus).
 We intend to use the net proceeds from this offering, along with our existing cash and cash equivalents, for clinical trials and product development, research and development, clinical manufacturing as well as for working capital and other general corporate purposes.
-See the section titled "Use of Proceeds" in this prospectus for a more complete description of the intended use of processed from this offering.
-Proposed trading market and symbol We have applied to list our common stock for trading on the under the symbol " ."
-Risk factors Investing in our common stock involves a high degree of risk.
+See the section titled " Use of Proceeds " in this prospectus for a more complete description of the intended use of processed from this offering.
+Proposed trading market and symbol We have applied to list our common stock for trading on the NYSE American under the symbol "AZTR" Risk factors Investing in our common stock involves a high degree of risk.
 See the section titled " Risk Factors " beginning on page 11 and the other information in this prospectus for a discussion of the factors you should consider carefully before you decide to invest in our common stock.
-Lock-Up We, each of our officers, directors, and any stockholder that owns 0.5% or more common stock have agreed, subject to certain exceptions, not to sell, offer, agree to sell, contract to sell, hypothecate, pledge, grant any option to purchase, make any short sale of, or otherwise dispose of or hedge, directly or indirectly, any shares of our capital stock or any securities convertible into or exercisable or exchangeable for shares of capital stock, for a period of 6 months or 12 months, as applicable, after the date of this prospectus, without the prior written consent of the representative.
+Lock-Up We, each of our directors, officers and any stockholder that owns 0.5% or more common stock have agreed, subject to certain exceptions, not to sell, offer, agree to sell, contract to sell, hypothecate, pledge, grant any option to purchase, make any short sale of, or otherwise dispose of or hedge, directly or indirectly, any shares of our capital stock or any securities convertible into or exercisable or exchangeable for shares of capital stock, for a period of six (6) months or twelve (12) months, as applicable, after the date of this prospectus, without the prior written consent of the representative.
 Following the expiration of the applicable lock-up period, all of the issued and outstanding shares of our common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period, and other limitations of Rule 144.
 See the section of this prospectus entitled "Underwriting" for additional information.

-The number of shares of our common stock to be outstanding after this offering is based on shares of our common stock outstanding as of February, 2023 (including the conversion of our shares of convertible preferred stock and convertible promissory notes described above), and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 10,557,134 shares of our common stock outstanding as of March 17, 2023 (after giving effect to the Stock Split and the conversion of our shares of convertible preferred stock and convertible promissory notes described above), and excludes: